 One year (and several trade shows) later, Salton sent samples of the grill to colleagues of George Foreman, who then sent the grill to Foreman himself to try out.
 After changes to the product’s design were made (namely removing sections of the grill that held taco shells), George Foreman and his team signed on.

 The “Lean Mean Fat-Reducing Grilling Machine” was introduced to vast audiences in 1994 and promoted with memorable infomercials featuring Foreman.
 A combination of his friendly personality and the unique features of the product made it a huge success.
 Such was the popularity of these infomercials that Foreman’s tagline, “It’s so good I put my name on it!” is now part of popular culture.

-The worldwide acclaim of the Foreman Grill has resulted in sales of over 100 million in a span of over 15 years.
-Although George Foreman has never established exactly how much he has earned from the endorsement, Salton, Inc. (now under the name Spectrum Brands Legacy, Inc.) paid him $138 million in 1999 in order to buy out the right to use his name.
-Prior to that, he was being paid about 40% of the profits on each grill sold, earning him $4.5 million a month in payouts at its peak.
+The worldwide acclaim of the Foreman Grill has resulted in sales of over 100 million in just over fifteen years.
+Although George Foreman has never established exactly how much he has earned from the endorsement, Salton, Inc. (now under the name Spectrum Brands Legacy, Inc.) paid him $138 million in 1999 to buy out the right to use his name.
+Before that, he was paid roughly 40% of the profits on each grill sold, earning him $4.5 million a month in payouts at its peak.
 In total, it is estimated that he has made over $200 million from the endorsement, a sum that is considerably more than he ever earned as a boxer.

 Hulk Hogan on Missing out on the George Foreman Grill

 In an interview on the MSG+ program The Game 365, Hulk Hogan opened up about how it was almost he who picked up the lucrative endorsement deal with the grill.